stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, vicikicchāṭṭhānīyā dhammā.
 Tattha ayonisomanasikārabahulīkāro—ayamāhāro anuppannāya vā vicikicchāya uppādāya, uppannāya vā vicikicchāya bhiyyobhāvāya vepullāya.*

 They are the grounds whose characteristics are suitable for doubt to sustain itself.
-The mind, having missed witnessing the origin, source, or beginning, is now caught up in the cycle of strengthening the doubt and thereby generating suffering,[[yonisomanasikāra#ayonisomanasikāra | ayonisomanasikāra]].
+The mind, having missed witnessing the origin, source, or beginning, is now caught up in the cycle of strengthening the doubt and thereby generating suffering,[ayonisomanasikāra](/terminology/yonisomanasikara.md#ayonisomanasikāra).
 Giving frequent attention to such a mind is the nutrient, when offered, will lead to the rise of not yet arisen doubt or will strengthen the doubt that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā satisambojjhaṅgassa uppādāya, uppannassa vā satisambojjhaṅgassa bhāvanāya pāripūriyā?*